 - government statisticians (census)

-Why Binghamton's Applied Statistics Program?
+Why Binghamton's MA in Statistics Program?

 - Binghamton University is rated a Best Buy and one of the premier public universities in the Northeast by Fiske Guide to Colleges, 2014.